Bleuje/interactive-physarum/README.md

-Here is a branch without gamepad code: https://github.com/Bleuje/interactive-physarum/tree/no-gamepad It's not perfect.
-Right now it keeps using some amount of "inertia" (something that can be triggered with gamepad).
-I'm keeping it like this because I think it looks quite cool.
-Mouse and keyboard interaction is explained later below.
+Here is a branch without gamepad code: https://github.com/Bleuje/interactive-physarum/tree/no-gamepad Mouse and keyboard interaction is explained later below.

 ### Interaction with gamepad